pingcap/docs/.github/pull_request_template.md

 <!--Give us some reference link(s) that might help quickly review and merge your PR, for example, a file link that supports why you changed the document.-->

-- This PR is translated from:<!--Give links here-->
+- This PR is translated from:
-- Other reference link(s):<!--Give links here-->
+- Other reference link(s):